Pasir Gudang

-Pasir Gudang is a city in Johor Bahru District, Johor, Malaysia.
+Pasir Gudang is a city located in eastern Johor Bahru District, Johor, which is the second largest district in Malaysia by population.
 The main industries are transportation and logistics, shipbuilding, petrochemicals and other heavy industries, and oil palm storage and distribution, which is located in Johor Port and Tanjung Langsat.

 History

 Established in 1918, Pasir Gudang, which was formerly known as Kampung Pasir Udang, was founded by Long Abu who is believed to have originated from Riau, Indonesia.
 Four more villages were established by the expanded population of about 83 families.